Public Sector Open Source Program Offices -- Archetypes for how to Grow (Common) Institutional Capabilities: OSPO archetypes

 Institution-centric OSPOs function as interfaces and liaisons, bridging internal organisational stakeholders and external actors across the OSS ecosystem.
 The OSPOs systematically connect individuals and teams within their host organisations to appropriate external communities, networks, and vendors, facilitating collaborations and knowledge exchanges that advance strategic goals such as procurement, sourcing, and project development.
 Engagement extends from local and national partnerships to European and global initiatives, ensuring continual alignment with wider OSS innovations and best practices.

-For example, EU OSPO network (facilitated by the European Commission's OSPO) plays an important role in connecting that public sector OSPOs across Europe.
+For example, EU OSPO network (facilitated by the European Commission's OSPO) plays an important role in connecting that public sector OSPOs across Europe, but also internally inside the organisation.

+\begin{quote} \textit{``“[The European Commission OSPO provides a] low barrier point of contact for anyone involved with the open source on the outside of the institution.
+On the inside, we are hopefully seen as a useful resource to get advice from when they look for open source communities, solutions they hadn't thought of, and generally for answers to any question related to open source.''} - I5-EC \end{quote}

 The French Public Employment Service conducts similar external collaborations, including involvement in TOSIT, a multi-sector community dedicated to joint development of OSS security infrastructure.
 In the Netherlands, the Dutch Tax and Customs Administration engages through the Dutch OSPO Knowledge Network, promoting experience sharing and best practices among local PSOs.